Edegare/Edegare/README.md

 ## About me

-My name is Edgar Ferreira and I'm a student of Software Engineer at Universidade do Minho, Braga, Portugal 🇵🇹
+My name is Edgar Ferreira and I'm a student of Software Engineering at Universidade do Minho, Braga, Portugal 🇵🇹

 <!-- ![My Stats](https://github-readme-stats.vercel.app/api?username=Edegare&show_icons=true&theme=radical)